the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 ## Follow along

+Let's update to the most recent version of the labs.

+In this repository, do:

 ```
 git pull
+conda activate fsdl-text-recognizer-2021  # If on own machine
+make pip-tools
 cd lab9
 ```

+## New files

 This lab has quite a few new files, mostly in the new `api/` directory.